1:1 Meeting Templates: Guide your team to better conversations

 More guidance, more structure, more value

-Over the past few months, we’ve interviewed HR professionals and managers for their expertise on how to have effective 1:1 meetings and pinpointed three common use cases for 1:1 meetings: Setting Objectives, Regular Check-In, and Get to Know Each Other.
+We worked with our community of HR professionals and people leaders to pinpoint three common use cases for 1:1 meetings: Setting Objectives, Regular Check-In, and Get to Know Each Other.
 Then we created 1:1 Meeting Templates for each use case.

 Our 1:1 Meeting Templates come with a set of predefined Talking Points, offering a roadmap for where conversations should go.
 Setting the agenda not only gives the 1:1 structure from the start, but it also provides meeting participants with more direction on what to discuss.